KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 By incorporating this second order term using several stages, the local error is decreased to $\mathcal{O}(h^{3})$ [12].
 Runge-Kutta methods require more stages per step than Forward Euler, but the gains in accuracy make it worth it.
 Runge-Kutta can also be applied using an order higher than four but as the order continues to increase, the additional gains in accuracy decrease.
 At some point, the additional computational time required to compute more stages begins to outweigh the gains achieved in accuracy.
 The sweet spot is widely considered to be around fourth order [4].
 Implicit Runge-Kutta methods can also be implemented similar to how Backwards Euler is modified from Forward Euler guaranteeing stability.

 In practice, most software packages have built-in IVP solvers.
 These solvers are optimized to estimate and control error as they solve [12].
 It is not expensive to estimate local error, so it is common practice to track local error during the integration process.
-There are several ways to do this, including doing a finite difference approximation to approximate a higher derivative of the solution or comparing results between solutions given by different methods [12] to determine if error between them is greater than some tolernace value.
+There are several ways to do this, including doing a finite difference approximation to approximate a higher derivative of the solution or comparing results between solutions given by different methods [12] to determine the error between them.
 If the error is greater than some tolerance value when using step size $h_j$, then the algorithm can estimate what the error will be using a new step size $h_{j+1}$ and the solution can be recomputed with the new step size.
 One such method for estimating the proper step-size is [6]

 $$h_j \le \sqrt{\frac{2tol}{\left|\ddot{y}_i\right|}}$$